General FAQs

 If you have found a wild animal, please text us a photo of it to 352-234-6098 and include some background on where and when you found it and your location.

-We may ask you to bring it to us or one of our fosters or veterinarians or refer you to another rehab center.
+We may ask you to bring it to us, one of our rehab partners, or veterinarians.
 PLEASE DO NOT FEED ANY FOUND WILDLIFE.

-We only rescue small mammals, birds, and reptiles (not including venomous snakes).
+We rescue small mammals, birds, and reptiles (not including alligators or venomous snakes).
 We do not trap or relocate any nuisance wildlife or rehome exotic animals.
 We also do not accept domestic animals like dogs/cats, or livestock.

-We will be soon!
-We broke ground on a wildlife hospital in South Ocala in Summer 2024, and hope to offer on-site educational opportunities and visits in the near future.
+While we are not currently open to the public, we hope to be In the future.
+We broke ground on our wildlife hospital in South Ocala in June 2024, and hope to offer on-site educational opportunities and visits in the near future.
 For now, only volunteers are allowed.

 You can help our organization in several ways!